GilbertPan97/MaskRCNN-Pytorch/deploy/onnx_cpp/README.md

 ## License

-This code is licensed under the MIT license.
+This code is licensed under the Apache 2.0 license.
 See the LICENSE file for details.